Properties of black hole vortex in Einstein's gravity: The black hole vortex

 where $G$ is the Newton constant, $R$ is the Ricci scalar, $\Lambda$ is the cosmological constant, $\nu$ is the VEV of the theory, $F_{\mu\nu}$ is the electromagnetic tensor, $A_\mu$ is the gauge field, and the covariant derivative is defined as

 Here we highlight that it is difficult to describe how to go from kinks to compact configurations in different scenarios.
 Discussions of compact solutions in models with standard dynamics were found in flat spacetime \cite{Bazeia}, which encouraged us to search for the influence of these structures in curved spacetime.
-To turn a kink configuration into compact-like configurations it is necessary to write a potential that controls the fluctuations of the solutions.
+To turn a kink configuration into compact-like configurations\footnote{The term compact-like refers to solitonic field configurations with a finite wavelength \cite{LGA}.
+Generally, one uses compact-like structures in describing topological structures associated with particles and cosmological objects, see Refs. \cite{Rosenau,LGA}.} it is necessary to write a potential that controls the fluctuations of the solutions.
 In a 2D model, the potential that controls the fluctuations of the kink mass increases to increasingly larger values, i. e., the potential of the model changes, tending to behave like an infinite well, then locating the fluctuations in a compact space.
 Because of this, to investigate compact configurations, we must modify the potential so that the kink mass can increase to larger and larger values.
 As proposed by Bazeia et. al. \cite{Bazeia}, one way to achieve this goal is to assume an adjustable potential that controls field fluctuations.
 Another possibility to study the influence of compact-like configurations on model dynamics and metrics is to assume that the vortex is governed by a known compact-like field \cite{ourPLB},

 Here, $n$ denotes the winding number.

 It is interesting to mention that the profile chosen for the field of matter describes a topological structure.
 The compact-like profile of the matter field (\ref{eq3}) is clearly seen in Fig. \ref{fig1}.